jack126guy/oneactrecords/README.md

 ## Information Files

-* *MANUAL*: The user manual has instructions for musicians. *Currently, it only discusses general conceps, mainly having to do with how the site is presented to others.
+* *MANUAL*: The user manual has instructions for musicians. *Currently, it only discusses general concepts, mainly having to do with how the site is presented to others.
 Version 1.0 will discuss how to add music.*
 * *TECHNICAL*: The technical information has details for developers, including how to write extensions.
 * *LICENSE*: The license for this work is a 3-clause BSD license.